 Home and Living

-Grow your business while helping other grow their gardens.
+Grow your business while helping other grow their gardens, like what My Garden Box does.
 Focus on something specific, seeds, indoor gardens, flowers, herbs, organic pest control, etc.

 Cleaning supplies are one of the class replenishment goods, but remember, you’re up against Amazon and Target which now also offer subscriptions for common household goods.
 You need to have a product that people love and that can’t be found elsewhere: think chemical free soaps, baby-safe products, sustainably sourced ingredients, etc.